Women's cinema: Italy

 Elvira Notari was a pioneer of Italian cinema, and she was followed by other prominent female directors as Lina Wertmüller and Liliana Cavani.
+Countess Marina Cicogna is the first female European producer.

 Elvira Notari is the first Italian woman director to make a film.
 She has directed more than sixty feature films and about 100 documentaries.
 Notari's first films are Maria Rosa di Santa Flavia, Carmela la pazza, Bufera d'anime, all made in 1911.

 Director Diana Karenne was a Polish film pioneer, who directed many of her films in Italy.
 Her film debut was Lea in 1916 which she directed in Italy.
 In 1917 she opened her film production company in Milan.

 Lina Wertmüller is best known for her satiric films Swept Away (1974) and Seven Beauties (1975).
 With Seven Beauties Wertmüller became the first female director to be nominated for the Academy Award as Best Director.

 Liliana Cavani is best known for her controversial film The Night Porter (1974).
 Set in Vienna in the 1957, the film centers on the sadomasochistic relationship between a former Nazi concentration camp officer and one of his inmates.
 The film starred Dirk Bogarde and Charlotte Rampling.
 In 2002 Cavani directed Ripley's Game starring John Malkovich, based on the novel of the same name by Patricia Highsmith.

-Alice Rohrwacher is a notable modern film director from Italy whose films were screened at the Cannes Film Festival.
-Her best known film is Happy as Lazzaro (2018).
+Alice Rohrwacher is a notable modern film director from Italy whose films were award winners at the Cannes Film Festival.
+Her best known films are The Wonders (2014) and Happy as Lazzaro (2018).